MJeat/Documentation/General-Projects/Kubernetes-app/README.md

 kubectl get hpa webapp-hpa --watch
 ```

-(Leave this command running.
-It will update automatically as CPU usage and replica counts change.)

 ### Terminal 2: Traffic Load Generator Window

 In Terminal 2, run a temporary load-generator Pod that floods your application with HTTP requests: